Why You Should Speak To A Doctor About Acne

 Acne is a very common skin disease that affects people of all ages.
 It occurs when hair follicles are clogged, and an excess of skin oil prevents them from expelling the oil.
 This can result in a number of unsightly symptoms such as pimples, boils, blackheads, and whiteheads.
 Over-the-counter drugs such as Benzoyl Peroxide (benzoyl peroxide/ BP) are effective for mild acne; however, they will not prevent scars or prevent the formation of large cysts.
 The best way to treat acne is to treat it early.
 A dermatologist can help you determine whether your acne is mild or severe and what the best treatment is.
 Specialists such as Dr. M Gold MD found at https://goldskincare.com/ can potentially offer you treatments and solutions if you are in the Nashville area.

 Having a constant case of acne may be a sign of a serious underlying health condition.
 Acne, or acne vulgaris, is a skin condition that appears as whiteheads, blackheads, and pimples.
-Medical treatments for acne include topical creams and oral medications or gels that are prescribed by a doctor.
+Medical treatments for acne include topical creams, oral medications, or gels that are prescribed by a dermatologist.
+So, do consult a professional to manage your acne issues.
+If you are from NYC, you can consult Dr. Neal Schultz (a leading dermatologist located on the upper east side) or similar experienced professionals.

 If you’re a teenager with acne, you’re not alone.
 Literally millions of people in the United States have acne.
 According to the American Academy of Dermatology, at least 90 percent of teenagers have acne.
 That’s 90 percent of the population!
 As a result, many teens have tried to treat their acne on their own, without any real success.
 They’ve taken over-the-counter medications, some that work, some that don’t.
 They’ve probed, poked, scrubbed, squeezed, and popped, trying to figure out what works best for them.
 Not all of these methods have been successful.
 In fact, many teens have ended up with more acne than they started with.